chiliseed/django-compose-shob/README.md

 # django-compose-shob (ddc-shob)
-Command line utility to simplify developers life.
+Command line utility to simplify developer's life.
 Short and precise cli commands to interact with django (or other python) server running in docker container via docker compose.

 # What's included